waseemh/jekyll-now/_posts/2016-06-20-web-element-waits.md

         @Override
         public String toString() {
-            return "presence of element located by: " + locator;
+            return "visibility of element located by " + locator;
         }
     };
 }
 {% endhighlight %}

+Combining all pieces together, we can apply the wait condition on a WebElement object:

+{% highlight java %}

+public List<WebElement> getTableRows(WebElement table) {

+    WebElementWait wait = new WebElementWait(table, 30);
+    wait.ignoring(NoSuchElementException.class);
+    element = wait.until(WebElementExpectedConditions.visibilityOfElementLocated(rowsXpath));

+}
+{% endhighlight %}

+For full source code and othere examples, you can refer to selenium-toolbox repository on Github.